topkecleon/telegram-bot-bash/README.md

 # called when bashbot sedn command failed because we can not connect to telegram
 # return 0 to retry, return non 0 to give up
 bashbotBlockRecover() {
-	# place your commands to unblock here, e.g. change IP or simply wait
+	# place your commands to unblock here, e.g. change IP-Adess or simply wait
 	sleep 60 && return 0 # may be temporary
 	return 1
     }